AdobeDocs/workfront.it-IT/help/quicksilver/planning/views/manage-the-table-view.md

 ### Aggiungi colonne (o campi) {#add-columns}

 Nelle intestazioni di colonna di una vista tabella vengono visualizzati i campi associati ai record della vista.
 Gli stessi campi visualizzati nella vista tabella vengono visualizzati anche nella sezione Dettagli di un record.
-Per ulteriori informazioni, consulta [Modifica record](/help/quicksilver/planning/records/edit-records.md).
+Per ulteriori informazioni, vedere [Modifica record](/help/quicksilver/planning/records/edit-records.md).

 <!--this is not available yet:You can display record fields (or columns) in both a table and a timeline view.
 However, the number of columns displayed in the table of the timeline view is limited and you cannot add columns in addition to those selected by default.-->